This is where all 50 states stand on reopening - KVIA

 Vermont

-Gov. Phil Scott issued a “Stay Home, Stay Safe” order which has been extended until May 15.
+Gov. Phil Scott issued a “Stay Home, Stay Safe” order that has been extended until May 15.

-“It didn’t take federal action to spur us into action and it’s not going to be the federal government that’s gong to determine when we take appropriate steps here in Vermont,” Scott said during Monday’s press conference.
+Scott on April 17 outlined a five-point plan to reopen the state while continuing to fight the spread of the coronavirus during a news conference.

-Scott said reopening the state would take time, but the priority was listening to experts and continuing to save lives by asking people to stay home.
+Part of that plan includes certain businesses such as construction, home appraisers, property management and municipal clerks to return to work on April 20, with social distancing measures in place.
+These businesses will be allowed a maximum of two workers.

 Virginia